 - Brush from your roots towards your ends, pins facing up.

-- When you remove the brush from your hair, turn your curl outward a quarter turn.
+- When you remove the hairstyler from your dry hair, turn your curl outward a quarter turn.

 - When you have had all the strands, move your head from side to side so that your curls fall lightly.

 - You can remove rows from the brush.
-In general, the more pins there are in the brush, the finer you brush your hair.
-Many women have adapted the Denman Brush in such a way that there are alternating rows.
+In general, the more pins there are in the brush, the finer you can comb your hair.
+Many women have adapted it in such a way that there are alternating rows.